ahsangadit/viable-url-media-uploader/README.md

 1. Upload the plugin to `/wp-content/plugins/` or install it from the WordPress plugin repository.
 2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Go to any **post/page editor** and click **Add Media**.
-4. Look for the **Upload from URL** option in the media modal or navigate to **Media → Upload from URL** in the admin menu.
+3. Navigate to **Media → Upload from URL** in the admin menu.
-5. Paste the URL of the file you want to upload and click **Upload File**.
+4. Paste the URL of the file you want to upload and click **Upload File**.
-6. The file will be automatically added to your media library and ready to use.
+5. The file will be automatically added to your media library and ready to use.

 == Frequently Asked Questions ==